Before undertaking any outdoor recreational activity, please contact the relevant organisation for further advice, training or information:

 In a serious emergency dial 111 and ask for the Police.

 Note: many outdoor areas may not have cellphone coverage.
-You will need to take more than one form of communication with you.
-Find out more.
+You need to take more than one form of communication with you, and preferably a personal locator beacon (PLB).

 Issuing a mayday call from a boat